NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/prior-fuzzers.md

+The following steps for running other fuzzers were tested on a host machine running Ubuntu 18.04.

 ## Fuzzilli

-* Before running, you should setup the environment variable on the host machine using the following command:
+* Before running, you should setup the environment variable on *the host machine* using the following command:

 ```bash
     sudo sysctl -w 'kernel.core_pattern=|/bin/false'